 On this edition of “Keeping It Real,” a recurring podcast series on Inman, Peter Lorimer illuminates why comparing yourself to others is a time-suck.
-Comparison, especially toward the beginning of your career, is a waste of time.
-And your time is a valuable commodity.

 Imagine this: You’re in your second year as a real estate agent, and you’re doing quite well.
 You take a moment to look around you.
 And what do you see?
 Some agents are closing more deals than you.

 Sure, some are closing less — but you don’t pay attention to that.
 You immediately begin to zone in on those who are bringing in more business than you.
 And the next question is what takes comparison to that toxic next level — you ask yourself, “Why should I even try?
 I’ll never be as good as this person.”